usethesource/rascal-website/courses/RascalAmendmentProposals/RAP14/RAP14.md

 ## References

-[^1]:  Note that RAP 6, when implemented, would remove this incompatibility.
+[^1]:  Note that ((RAP6)), when implemented, would remove this incompatibility.
 It would become extend-incompatible with alternative removal only.

-[^2]:  Note that RAP 6, when implemented, would remove this incompatibility.
+[^2]:  Note that ((RAP6)), when implemented, would remove this incompatibility.
 It would become extend-incompatible with alternative addition only.